Frequently Asked Questions

 Features & Capabilities

-Content Federation in Hygraph allows you to merge data from external APIs and sources into a single project, eliminating data silos and microservices chaos.
-This enables teams to connect disparate data sources without duplication, streamlining content management and integration workflows.
-Learn more.
+Content Federation in Hygraph allows you to merge data from external APIs into a single project, enabling seamless integration of multiple data sources without duplication.
+[Source]

 Competition & Comparison